-Nokia EVP Niklas Savander to interact with users via TwitterAlex Wagner - Deputy Managing Editor, News Desk
+Nokia EVP Niklas Savander to interact with users via TwitterAlex Wagner - Editorial Director of News and Content

 An executive taking questions from customers is not a terribly new concept, but tomorrow Nokia is going to change the formula up a bit.
 Niklas Savander, Executive VIce President of the Markets unit of Nokia, will be taking questions via his personal Twitter account @NiklasatNokia tomorrow, August 5th, from 1:00-2:00 PM EST. Niklas will be giving his thoughts on the mobile industry, Nokia's devices, mobile operating systems, and other topics concerning the mobile industry, and will also be responding to questions, ideas, and other feedback.
 Since 140 characters isn't always enough, Niklas will also be selecting some questions to answer with a video on the company's Nokia Conversations blog.
 Check out the press release below.